 - 1/4 Tsp salt

 - Place all ingredients in blender and puree until smooth.

-- To serve, rest sorbet on counter for about 5 minutes then scoop into individual serving dishes and enjoy!
-For an even finer texture, you could puree the frozen mix one more time right before serving.
+- To serve, rest on counter for about 5 minutes then scoop into individual serving dishes and enjoy!
+Or make a refreshing beverage by putting granita in a glass and pouring sparkling water over top.

 - For a finer texture, put the frozen mix in the blender and pulse several times to make small ice pieces (not liquid) return to freezer and scrape after 60 minutes.

 Nutrition Facts (per serving)

 Simply scoop watermelon granita into a glass, slowly pour in sparkling water and a half tablespoon of lime juice.
 Stir and enjoy.
 Just watch out for brain freeze!